okta/okta-auth-js/README.md

 * Requires Node version 14 or higher.
 * If using OIDC redirect flows with an embedded or Okta-hosted [Okta Sign-in Widget](https://github.com/okta/okta-signin-widget) widget version 5.4.0 or greater is required. [#1181](https://github.com/okta/okta-auth-js/pull/1181)
-* Is using direct authentication with the IDX API:
+* If using direct authentication with the IDX API:
   * Server responses with a non-200 status code will not be thrown as exceptions.
 If a request results in an error response from the server, the `requestDidSucceed` property on the returned `IdxTransaction` will be set to `false`. [#1205](https://github.com/okta/okta-auth-js/pull/1205)
   * `options` field is removed from the `nextStep` property of `IdxTransaction`. [#1271](https://github.com/okta/okta-auth-js/pull/1271)
   * `shoudldProceedWithEmailAuthenticator` option is removed. [#1274](https://github.com/okta/okta-auth-js/pull/1274)